barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Range (min … max):    6.581 s …  6.823 s    10 run
 ```

-I planned on making this part about all the single threaded optimizations and the next part about all the multi-threaded optimizations, but this post is already very long, so there will be some of both in the next part, and also benchmarking using a much more powerful system.
+I planned on making this part about all the single-threaded optimizations and the next part about all the multi-threaded optimizations, but this post is already very long, so there will be some of both in the next part, and also benchmarking using a much more powerful system.